EverybodyBelongs ~ Aspires ~ Thrives

 'Help your child to settle with a quick drop off in the morning’

-At Bathampton we have a wonderful system where Year 6 children become the buddy for one or two Reception children.
-We take time to pair the children and match personalities and take existing friendships into account, if it is going to be a positive buddy pairing.
-The Year 6 children collect the Reception children at playtime and spend time teaching them playground games and getting to know the other children at the school.
-As the year progresses the buddy system becomes a secure and supportive network of friends.
-The buddy system is so successful it has become a feature of the school and Year 6 children aspire to being a buddy.
+At Bathampton we have a wonderful Buddy System where Year 6 children become the buddy for one or two Reception children.
+We take time to match personalities and interests and consider if it is going to be a positive buddy pairing.
+The Year 6 children support the Reception children at playtimes, spending time teaching them playground games and support the development of new friendships.
+As the year progresses, the buddy system becomes a secure and supportive network of friends.
+It is so successful that pupils aspire to be a nurturing buddy and a role model for our newest pupils and often leave school with fond memories of their own buddies!